1928 Talca earthquake

 The 1928 Talca earthquake occurred on 1 December at 00:06 local time near Curepto, Maule Region, Chile, with an estimated magnitude of 7.6 M_{W}, 8.3 M_{S} and 7.9 M_{L}.
 In Talca, it lasted 1 minute 45 seconds.

-There was damage between Valparaíso and Concepción, and severe damage on the coast from Cauquenes to Pichilemu, and in the following cities in the Chilean Central Valley: Talca, Curicó and San Fernando.
+There was damage across an area between Valparaíso and Concepción, and severe damage along the coast from Cauquenes to Pichilemu, and in the cities of Talca, Curicó and San Fernando in the Chilean Central Valley.

 In Talca there were 108 dead, 67 in Constitución, and 50 in the surrounding villages.
 Soon after the earthquake, the Barahona dam, in the valley of Cachapoal River, that contained copper tailings, collapsed, killing 54 miners.

-In total, there were 279 dead, 1,083 wounded and 127,043 homeless.
+In total, there were 279 dead, 1,083 injured and 127,043 homeless.